wsydney76/craft4-ddev-starter/README.md

 Just a name (title), job description photo, social links.

-A `News` entry can relate to multiple persons (= authors), if you do not want to show the CMS user as an author on the front end.
+An `Article` entry can relate to multiple persons (= authors), if you do not want to show the CMS user as an author on the front end.

 There is a `getAuthors()` entry behavior method, that return either data from person(s) entries or, as a fallback, the user element.